 How Do You Check Your IB Scores?

 Ask your IB course coordinator for your candidate PIN.
 Using that number, you can access your own results via the IB's candidate results website.
-You will be able to do so one day after results are issued: on July 6 for the May session and January 6 for the November session.
+You'll be able to do so about one day after results are issued, which means most students will receive their scores on July 6 for the May session and January 2 for the November session.

-For a full breakdown of what each score means (what the score criteria is) check out this document from the International Baccalaureate Organization.
+For a full breakdown of what each score means, refer to this document from the IB.

 What IB Scores Will Colleges Accept for Credit?

-Each school may have slightly different qualifications for getting credit for IB courses, but most college classes give you credit for IB HL classes with an exam score of 5 or higher.
-Some colleges even wave your general education requirements for those students with an IB Diploma.
-Others like University of Southern California (my alma mater) give you a full year’s worth of credit to those with an IB Diploma.
-Look up colleges' individual IB college credit policy by doing a Google Search for “[Name of College/University] IB credit policy.”
-Most universities have a dedicated web page for explaining their IB credit policy.
+Each school may have slightly different qualifications for getting credit for IB courses, but most college classes will give you credit for IB HL classes with an exam score of 5 or higher.
+Some colleges will even waive your General Education requirements if you have an IB Diploma.

-What If You Feel Like Your Exam Score Was Unfair?
+What If You Think Your IB Exam Score Was Unfair?

-After the results have been issued, schools can request re-marks for particular students if they feel the result is undeserved.
-Schools can also receive a range of different types of feedback on their students' performance.
-If you wish to do so, please contact IB.
+After the IB results have been issued, schools can request re-marks for particular students if they feel that their results are undeserved.
+Schools can also receive a range of different types of feedback on their students' performances.

 Not sure where you want to go to college?
-Check out our guide to finding your target school.
+Get started by reading our article on how to find an ideal target school.